hyperGG32/DeltaClicker/README.md

 - [x] Make UI version.
 - [X] Make CLI x GUI .
 So people could choose between.
 - [X] Make a save system, that is compatible with both versions.
+- [ ] Revamp both versions

 ### Well what's next?
-Some new clicking modes and CLI revamp.
+Some new clicking modes and revamp.